Get ready for a great experience at the Philadelphia Student Government Training Conference.

-Philadelphia International Airport (PHL) is about 10 miles from the conference hotel and venue, the Embassy Suites by Hilton Philadelphia Center City.
+Philadelphia International Airport (PHL) is about 25 miles from the conference hotel, the Holiday Inn Express Philadelphia NE – Bensalem.

 Atlantic City International Airport (ACY) and Lehigh Valley International Airport (ABE) are additional options for air travel.
-ACY is about 55 miles from the Embassy Suites by Hilton Philadelphia Center City, while ABE is about 65 miles from the hotel.
+ACY is about 66 miles from the Holiday Inn Express Philadelphia NE – Bensalem, while ABE is about 70 miles from the hotel.

 5. Arrange for ground transportation

 Remember that you will need transportation to and from your hotel, restaurants, and attractions.
-If you stay at the official conference hotel, Embassy Suites by Hilton Philadelphia Center City, you can walk to the conference location, Moore College of Art & Design.
+If you stay at the official conference hotel, you will need transportation to the conference location.

 All taxi rates are based per trip not per person.
 Most taxis can accommodate up to 3 passengers.
 In some cases certain vehicle types can accommodate 4 passengers.

 There is a $10.00 minimum fare from the Airport to any destination.